tinestaric/tinestaric.github.io/source/_posts/2024-04-24-new-operational-limits.md

 categories: al
 image: /images/operationallimits/main.jpeg
 ---
 While in *San Diego* for [Directions NA][DirectionsNA] I attended a couple of sessions held by [Sandy Winarko][SandyLinkedIn] on **new operational limits for Job and API limits in BC Online**.
-They’re a great improvement, but to make the most out of them we have to change how we run jobs or integrate with BC. *How?* We’ll get to that in the second part, let’s first talk about what changed.
+I think it's great that they're working on making the cloud more appealing, but to make the most out of the new limits we have to change how we run jobs or integrate with BC. *How?* We’ll get to that in the second part, let’s first talk about what changed.

 <hr/>